 According to the Order, provisions of the Indian Constitution are now applicable in Jammu and Kashmir, which is no longer a state but a Union Territory.

 Right to Equality and Liberty which is the core of democracy in the Indian Constitution was being hurt under the provisions of Article 35A.
 The provisions of Article 35A violated the principles of gender equality by discriminating against women and their children.
 Article 35A discouraged the corporate sector from investing in the state due to the provisions preventing them from buying immovable property.
 Overall, it was discriminatory against everyone who was a part of the rest of India!
 It has now gone away for good…

-This is a guest post that has been completely written by the below mentioned author.
+This is a guest post that has been completely written by the below-mentioned author.
 Opinions expressed are theirs.
 I, the admin of WritingLaw, just formatted the article and styled it.
-I have not touched the written part of the article except minor grammatical corrections.
+I have not touched the written part of the article except for minor grammatical corrections.

 Inspiration: The Hindu